 You then have the right to request an administrative review of the findings by Pennsylvania's Office of Children, Youth, and Families, or you can request a hearing before the DHS's Bureau of Hearings and Appeals.
 If the hearing is in your favor, your name will be removed from the statewide list.
 If it is not in your favor, you will be able to further appeal the result to the Secretary of the DHS or to the Court of Common Pleas.
 In addition, in cases where the finding is in your favor, it may be possible to have the original report expunged.

 You Should Not Face a DHS Investigation Alone

 If you learn that you are being investigated on suspicion of having abused your significant other's child, you need the help of an attorney experienced in this area of the law.
-Attorney Joseph D. Lento has that experience.
-He has represented many individuals accused of child abuse and can help you understand the process and will make sure that your rights are respected throughout the investigation; if there is an appeal, he has a great deal of experience presenting witnesses and evidence to hearing panels and courts.
-If you find yourself in this difficult position, call attorney Joseph D. Lento and the Lento Law Firm today at 888.535.3686 or reach out online through the Lento Law Firm contact form.
+The Lento Law Firm Team has that experience.
+The have represented many individuals accused of child abuse and can help you understand the process and will make sure that your rights are respected throughout the investigation; if there is an appeal, they have a great deal of experience presenting witnesses and evidence to hearing panels and courts.
+If you find yourself in this difficult position, call the Lento Law Firm today at 888.535.3686 or reach out online through the Lento Law Firm contact form.